MonBoza/ReasearchAndPlanning/Week4/R&PLogTue.md

 ### 1:00 - 2:00 PM

 - back to UI/UX lesson (it feels like mostly reading 🫠)
+  - got distracted and started sending follow up emails for jobs

 ### 2:00 - 3:00 PM